indrabasak/shiuli/README.md

 The Shiuli landing page can be accessed at, `http://<host>:<port>/`

-Here's the default look and feeling of The Shiuli landing page.
+Here's the default look and feeling of the Shiuli landing page.

 ![](./images/default-landing-page.png)

 ## Custom Configuration
-You can custom configure the landing page by adding a file named `shiuli.json` located within the `static` folder under the `resources` folder.
+You can custom configure the landing page by adding a file named `shiuli.json` located under the `static` folder, which is under the `resources` directory.

 ```
 your-project